-Tim McDonald is an assistant policy analyst at RAND and a doctoral candidate at the Pardee RAND Graduate School.
-He is a senior fellow at the Center for Policy Design and previously worked as a research associate at Harvard University's Kennedy School of Government.
+Tim McDonald is an assistant policy researcher at RAND and a doctoral candidate at the Pardee RAND Graduate School.
+For the 2021-22 academic year he is a graduate fellow at the Program on Negotiation at Harvard Law School.
+He is a senior fellow at the Center for Policy Design and previously worked as a researcher at the Harvard Global Equity Initiative.

-His research focuses on public policy design methods for large systems, and their application to socially important systems such as health, education, and the economy.
-His current research includes assessing and developing incentive-based policy solutions for the U.S. health care system.
+His research focuses on methods for designing policy for large systems, and the application of these methods to socially important systems such as health, the economy, and the national defense.
+His current projects include developing incentive-based policy solutions for the U.S. health care system.

 McDonald has an M.P.P. in business and government from the Harvard Kennedy School and a B.A. in political science from Hamline University.